Sabang, Aceh: History

 Sabang again became a free port under Indonesia in 1963 and gained city status in 1965.
 In 2000, Sabang was declared a free trade zone and as a result saw a rapid growth in shipping and trade.
 However, this boom stopped in 2004 due to Aceh having been declared as a military operation area, and also due to the 2004 Indian Ocean earthquake and tsunami.
 Unlike mainland Aceh where a mass exodus occurred, Sabang itself was much less affected by the military conflict and saw little tension between Acehnese and non-Acehnese.

 Geography

-Sabang is the Indonesia's northernmost administrative region, directly borders with neighboring countries like Malaysia, Thailand, and India.
-It is surrounded by Malacca Strait in its north and east and the Indian Ocean in its south and west.
+Sabang is the Indonesia's northernmost administrative region, and directly borders with neighboring countries like Malaysia, Thailand, and India.
+It is surrounded by the Malacca Strait to its north and east and the Indian Ocean to its south and west.

-Sabang city area covers five main islands.
-The largest of them is Weh Island, where the city center is located.
-Other islands are Klah Island, Rondo Island (the northernmost island in Indonesia), Rubiah Island, and Seulako Island.
+Sabang city area covers five islands.
+The principal one is Weh Island (121 km2), where the city center is located.
+Other islands are Rondo Island (or Tempurung - the northernmost island in Indonesia, with 0.65 km2 area), Rubiah Island (0.355 km2 area), Klah Island (0.186 km2 area) and Seulake Island (0.055 km2 area).
 There is a freshwater lake in Weh Island called Aneuk Laot Lake.